Tom Rhodes: Material

-Mitch Hedberg was a personal friend of Rhodes.
-Their unique styles of speech and delivery are often compared to each other due to the common themes of drug use, positivity, and absurdity of the day-to-day.
-However, a pronounced difference between them lies in Hedberg's shy demeanor and delivery, which was part of his charm.
-Hedberg, who suffered from stage fright, wore sunglasses on stage while looking at his feet, whereas Rhodes traverses the stage and performs in a bold manner looking patrons in the eye.

 He is involved with Sacred Cow Productions, the Bill Hicks-founded production company, and appeared in the Kevin Booth documentary American Drug War: The Last White Hope speaking about the drug laws in Amsterdam.
-Rhodes was influenced by Hicks, whom he met when he was an open mike comic and said "He was just a nice guy that loved comedy and comedians."
+Rhodes was influenced by Hicks, whom he met when he was an open mic comic and said "He was just a nice guy that loved comedy and comedians."
 He released two albums with Stand Up!
 Records: Hot Sweet Ass and Live in Paris.
-Hot Sweet Ass contains more of his light-hearted observational material, including what Rhodes calls his favorite joke about "mixing the races until we are all the same grayish color;" whereas, Live in Paris references his worldly and political experiences, such as hosting a talk show abroad and traveling internationally.
-He is a fan of Richard Pryor and Bill Hicks.